Send Village online provides information about life in Send parish, which is in Surrey between Woking and Guildford.

 See GBC Press Release here re an extension to the consultation period

 Send's Local Clubs and Groups look forward to welcoming you at their events this month

 Wednesday 1st October

 Send Gardening Society will host a talk by John Negus on "Beautiful Bulbs" at the Send Church Rooms starting at 7.30pm.
 For more information please contact Robert on 01483 223952 or go along to the meeting.

-EARLY NOTICE: Send Parish Concil's petition to GBC re the amount of proposed development in the Parish is due to be debated by the GBC in Millmead on 7 October.
+Send Parish Concil's petition to GBC regarding the amount of proposed development in the Parish is due to be debated by the GBC in Millmead on 7 October at 7pm.
 Please come along and offer your moral support.